dfprismarine/dfprismarine.github.io/README.md

 }).build(); // Important to finish your code
 ```

 It is also important to note that this is not the **required** behavior.
-Although convient, you do **not have** to stack methods like this, you could do something like follows.
+Although convenient, you do **not have** to stack methods like this, you could do something like follows.
 ```js
 const line = new codeLine("event", "Join");
 line.playerAction("Hello =)");